HL7/davinci-crd/input/pagecontent/deviations.md

-CDS Hooks is a relatively new technology.
+CDS Hooks is relatively new technology.
 It is considered a "Standard for Trial Use" (STU), meaning that it will continue to evolve based on implementer feedback and could change in ways that are not compatible with the current draft.
-As well, the initial version of the CDS Hooks specification has focused on the core architecture and a relatively simple set of capabilities.
+Also, the initial version of the CDS Hooks specification focuses on the core architecture and a relatively simple set of capabilities.
 Additional capabilities will be introduced in future versions.

 To meet requirements identified by Da Vinci project participants, it is necessary to introduce additional capabilities above and beyond what is currently found in the CDS Hooks specification.
 This section of the CRD implementation guide describes those additional capabilities and the mechanism the implementation guide proposes to implement them.
 The purpose of these customizations is to enable testing at connectathons and to support feedback into the CDS Hooks design process.

 Each capability listed here has been proposed to the CDS Hooks community and could become part of the official specification in a future release.
 However, there is a significant likelihood that the way the requirements are met will vary from the syntax or even the architectural approach proposed in this guide.
-Future versions of this implementation guide will be updated to align with how these requirements are addressed in future versions of the CDS Hook specification.
+Future versions of this implementation guide will be updated to align with how these requirements are addressed in future versions of the CDS Hooks specification.
 Until both the CDS Hooks content and the FHIR and US Core content underlying this specification are *Normative* (locked into backward compatibility mode), the CRD implementation guide will remain as STU.

 This implementation guide extends/customizes CDS Hooks in 5 ways: additional hook resources, a hook configuration mechanism, additional prefetch capabilities, additional response capabilities, and the ability to link hooks to their corresponding request.
 Each are described below:

 ### Additional Hook scope
 In the [current build](https://cds-hooks.org/hooks/order-sign/), the order-sign hook can be used for both 'draft' orders that are newly created as well as for updated orders that are active.
 The balloted version of the hooks this IG release is bound to are limited to draft orders.
-This IG adopts the newer wording, meaning that the order-sign hook can be triggered both on newly created orders, as well as when orders are updated (changing status, changing time-frame, etc.).
+This IG adopts the newer wording, meaning that the order-sign hook can be triggered both on newly created orders, as well as when orders are updated (changing status, changing timeframe, etc.).
 The hook can also be re-triggered if there is a key change to the context, most typically the establishment of new or renewed coverage relevant to the order.

 ### New hook configuration mechanism
 The CRD Servers provided by payers will support discovery of different types of coverage requirements that will return different types of information to users on [CDS Cards]({{site.data.fhir.ver.cdshooks}}/index.html#cds-service-response), such as:

 *  Whether authorization is required
 *  Recommended alternative therapies
-*  Best practices associated with the planned therapy that are expected to be adhered to
+*  Best practices associated with the planned therapy which payers expect adherence to
 *  Forms and documentation for retention within the CRD client
 *  Forms and documentation that must be provided with a prior authorization request
 *  Forms and documentation that must be included with a claim submission